rustwasm/rfcs/text/009-error-handling.md

 bloats up the generated JS glue file, because the `try`/`catch` cannot really be deduplicated.

-Lastly, the current system means we must always use JS glue code, even after interface types are implemented in the browsers.
+The current system also means we must always use JS glue code, even after interface types are implemented in the browsers.

 And all of the above costs are unavoidable: even if you *know* that it will never